-Java lets us restrict accessibility to methods (and to fields) using the private keyword.
+Java's lets us restrict accessibility to methods (and to fields) using the private keyword.
 In contrast, accessible methods are specified using the public keyword.

 We decided to represent drawings as lists of lines.
 We have a few ways of doing this.
 Here is one.
-We define fields in a drawing holding the first line of the drawing, its position, and the rest of the drawing, as well as a flag recording whether the drawing is empty.
+We define fields in a drawing holding the first line of the drawing, and the rest of the drawing.

-private boolean isempty; // whether the drawing is empty private Line first; // the first line of the drawing private Drawing rest; // the rest of the drawing
+''' private Line first; // the first line of the drawing private Drawing rest; // the rest of the lines of the drawing private boolean emptyFlag; // whether the drawing is empty '''

-The second rule explains some of these choices:
+The second rule explains some of the choices: